January 1992 (1st revision)

 3. Medical Examinations

 Medical examinations for personnel who have been exposed to health hazardous conditions are an essential part of the occupational health program.
 These examinations shall be specific for the type of exposure or operation involved.
 Persons who know they have been exposed or suspect exposure must notify their supervisor and the Office of Safety and Environmental Programs immediately.
 It is imperative that persons who have been exposed to a harmful contaminant which presents the possibility of contaminating other persons and/or the work area remain in an isolated area, if at all possible, until proper assistance is obtained.

 C. Employment of Pregnant Women

 Employees should notify their supervisors as early as possible should they become pregnant in order to facilitate a work assignment suitability survey regarding health and safety factors.
-Pregnancies shall be referred to the Personnel Office so specific job limitations can be recommended if necessary after consultation with the individual's physician.
+Pregnancies shall be referred to Human Resources so specific job limitations can be recommended if necessary after consultation with the individual's physician.